paltamura/object_tracking/README.md

 ## Custom Data Example

-> **A:** To test your data, you need to replace the initial_conditions.json and input.mkv files in the input folder with your own files.
+> **Step 1:** To test your data, you need to replace the initial_conditions.json and input.mkv files in the input folder with your own files.

     .
     ├── ...